CN-DST-DEVELOPER/Faster_DST/Readme.md

 ## For Developers

+**All technical details has been published in [TechnicalDetails.md](https://github.com/zxcvbnm3057/Faster_DST/blob/main/TechnicalDetails.md) (Chinese Only).**

 ### Compilation Yourself

 Attention:

 - This project needs to be compiled with gcc-4.8.4, which you is the default compiler of Ubuntu 14.04 LTS.
-So you can import the apt source of Ubuntu 14.04 LTS and run `apt install gcc-4.8.4`.
+So you can import the apt source of Ubuntu 14.04 LTS and run`apt install gcc-4.8.4`.
-- Due to the use of git submodule to import some of dependencies, you need run `git submodule update --init --recursive` to pull all submodule after clone this repository.
+- Due to the use of git submodule to import some of dependencies, you need run`git submodule update --init --recursive` to pull all submodule after clone this repository.
-- Compile and debug require the environment variable `export DST_PATH=[dst_install_path]/bin64`
+- Compile and debug require the environment variable`export DST_PATH=[dst_install_path]/bin64`
 - This was developed with VSCode.
-If you are using another dev-environment, please refer to the configuration file at `./.vscode/launch.json`
+If you are using another dev-environment, please refer to the configuration file at`./.vscode/launch.json`

 After clone the whole repository and all of the submodules, you can start complie by executing this command in project root folder: